St Barnabas Street, Wellingborough, Northamptonshire, NN8 3HB

 Working together we can aspire, learn and achieve

-May 19 – Deadline for returning Notice of Appeal Forms to Peterborough Diocese
+May 16 – Deadline for returning on time Notice of Appeal Forms to Peterborough Diocese

 Peterborough Diocese Education Trust

 St Barnabas Church of England School

 St Barnabas Church of England School is an Academy within the Peterborough Diocese Education Trust.
 The Academy Trust is the admission authority and has responsibility for setting the Admission Policy.
 The policy is administered by the Local Governing Body.